Deltares/dfm_tools/README.rst

 	- also add changelog besides commit comments?
 - check if everything also runs on other python installations
 	- add minimal version numbers to requirements.txt (maybe also to environment.yml)
+- exclude dflowutil from package?
+- fix cross section for RMM (layer should raise error, because 2D)

 TODO
 --------